-There’s a myriad of factors to consider when contemplating a return to work.
-Workplaces are hungry for up-to-date information to make informed decisions.
+There are a myriad of factors to consider when contemplating a return to work.
+Workplaces are hungry for up to date information to make informed decisions.
 Commute Seattle is committed to bringing you knowledge and resources; visit our Commute Connections Online Series to find upcoming events and past recordings.

 Timelines for opening the office: